Wapakoneta High School

 Wapakoneta High School (WHS), is a public high school located in Wapakoneta, Ohio, United States.
 Founded in 1904, it is one of four schools that make up the Wapakoneta City School District.
 The high school building is located on the north side of Wapakoneta, near the downtown area.
 Athletic teams are known as the "Redskins", with school colors of red and white.
 The school's enrollment is 1,160 students in grades 8 through 12.
 The current building opened in 1990.
 The former high school was adapted as the current Wapakoneta Middle School.
 Prior to 1956, the district's high school, built in 1908, was known as Blume High School.

 Native American tribes historically occupied this territory.
 Some have objected to the use of "Redskins" as a name for Wapakoneta High School sports teams, as they consider it a derogatory term.

-Neil Armstrong, the first person to walk on the Moon, was an alumnus of the school.

 Schedule

 WHS operates on a nine-mod (period) day with two semester terms.
 Each semester includes two nine-week grading periods.
 The school year is a minimum of 36 weeks, or 180 school days.